triadic-cosmos/triadic-cosmos/README.md

 ---

-## 🧠 Fun Fact — The Rarity of Architectural Ecosystems
+## 🧠 Fun Fact: The Rarity of Architectural Ecosystems

 Architectural ecosystems like the **Triadic Cosmos** are exceptionally rare.
 Across the history of science and computation, only a handful of frameworks